Get a Trauma Self Assessment and Resources from Catalina

 Marta Learned About Her โFreezeโ Reaction by Taking Our Trauma Response Quiz

-Marta was struggling with alcohol abuse.
+Marta was struggling with alcohol abuse, which is an example of substance abuseโa dysfunctional coping mechanism often associated with trauma.
 When the strain of her daily routine became overwhelming, drinking whiskey seemed to calm her brain.
 But the drinking soon became uncontrollable.
 Recognizing the need for professional help, Marta came to Catalina for a partial hospitalization program.

 Get Our Insights into the Four Trauma Response Types